furkanmtorun/GraphQL_API_in_Bioinformatics/Example_Queries.md

-# 🧪 Basic GraphQL API for an Example Bioinformatics Case
+# 🧪 Basic GraphQL API for a Bioinformatics Case

 ## Data Schema